pycom/pycom-documentation/content/updatefirmware/ota.md

 >Note: Downgrading via OTA from 1.18.3 to 1.18.2.xx is not allowed as this might casuse further OTA operations to fail.

-_Note_: Before doing OTA to 1.20 firmware make sure that the Scripts on device are updated (if necessary) to be compatible with 1.20 FW to avoid exceptions once device is updated to 1.20 which might lead to loosing connection to the remote device.
+>Note: Before doing OTA to 1.20 firmware make sure that the Scripts on device are updated (if necessary) to be compatible with 1.20 FW to avoid exceptions once device is updated to 1.20 which might lead to loosing connection to the remote device.

-You can find firmware images for 1.18.3 here:
+You can find firmware images here:

 [Wipy](https://software.pycom.io/downloads/WiPy.html)
 [FiPy](https://software.pycom.io/downloads/FiPy.html)